Nicolas-M-Wong/Upscale/README.md

 The standard name of the upscaled photo is __fraise4.jpg__ .
 It can be renamed inside the python code of the file name UPSCALE.py.
-*Working on improving comments and translating comments in english*
+*Working on improving comments and translating comments in english* *Workink on imporving readability of the code and performance by using class instead of function and librairies*